nfdi4cat/pid4cat-model/docs/overview.md

      suffix   ns-suffix
 ```

-As a branding label we use `4cat` as already done for the dataverse [data repository](https://repository.nfdi4cat.org).
+As a branding label we use `4cat` to make pid4cat handles easily distinguishable.[^4]
+This has as already been implemented for NFDI4Cat´s [data repository](https://repository.nfdi4cat.org).
 Next comes an identifier `ns-suffix` for the namespace of sub-authorities associated with the PID-subspace followed by the ID-suffix part.
 Regarding uniqueness, it is important to note that only the combination of ns-suffix and id-suffix must be unique.
 Due to this all SNAAs are independent in the IDs they generate.
 The same id-suffix may be present in different sub namespaces.
 The different parts are separated by the ASCII character "/".

 Rules for the `<ns-suffix>`: